LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- meta_predicate(bar(*, :)).

 The ``:`` meta-argument specifier is ambiguous.
-It tell us that the second argument of the meta-predicate is module sensitive but it does not tell us *how*.
+It tell us that the second argument of the meta-predicate is module sensitive, but it does not tell us *how*.
 Some legacy module libraries and some Prolog systems use ``:`` to mean ``0`` (i.e. a meta-argument that will be meta-called).
 Some others use ``:`` for meta-arguments that are not meta-called but that still need